zcoo/fluss/website/docs/streaming-lakehouse/integrate-data-lakes/iceberg.md

 );
 ```

+### ⚙️ Iceberg Table Properties

 You can also specify Iceberg [table properties](https://iceberg.apache.org/docs/latest/configuration/#table-properties) when creating a datalake-enabled Fluss table by using the `iceberg.` prefix within the Fluss table properties clause.

 Here is an example to change iceberg format to `orc` and set `commit.retry.num-retries` to `5`:

 ```sql title="Flink SQL"
 CREATE TABLE fluss_order_with_lake (
     `order_key` BIGINT,